 - Different Kinds of Ham: You can exchange the ham steak for pancetta or Canadian bacon.

 - Veggies: As you might have noticed, we didn’t list any vegetables in the recipe card.
 This is because we are inviting you to add in your favorites or whatever you have hanging out in your produce box.
-A couple of our top picks include spinach, green onions, mushrooms, or tomatoes.
+Alternatively, try this veggie quiche.

 - Herbs: Take your quiche to the next level by adding your favorite herbs to the mix.
 We love minced dill, basil, or chives best.